-The spirits market in the United States maintained a CAGR rate of 3.3% in volume and 5.6% in retail sales, between 2015 and 2020 according to IWSR.
+The spirits market in the United States maintained a CAGR rate of 3.4% in volume and 6.4% in retail sales, between 2016 and 2021 according to IWSR.
 We think that the sales growth shows the change to premium spirits with higher prices derived from a higher available income and a structural change in the consumer's preferences in favor of better quality and innovating products.
-For example, the average sales price to a 9-liter case consumer of tequila in the United States increased from US\$278 in 2015 to US\$336 in 2020.
-Between 2015 and 2020, the consumption sales along with the premium and super premium segments maintained a CAGR of 16.5% and the retail sale a CAGR of 14.6% for the same period, exceeding the largest market.
+For example, the average sales price to a 9-liter case consumer of tequila in the United States increased from US\$271 in 2016 to US\$362 in 2021.
+Between 2016 and 2021, the consumption sales along with the tequila premium and super premium segments maintained a CAGR of 21.3% and the retail sale a CAGR of 21.1% for the same period, exceeding the largest market.

-Tequila and Irish whiskey experimented growth rates in the market per volume between 2015 and 2020, with a CAGR of 9.7% and 9.5%, respectively.
+Tequila and Irish whiskey experimented growth rates in the market per volume between 2016 and 2021, with a CAGR of 21.1% and 9.9%, respectively.

 The spirits market in the United States is relatively fragmented.
-The three largest spirit companies represented approximately 36.8% of the market volume in 2020.
+The three largest spirit companies represented approximately 36.7% of the market volume in 2021.

 We compete in the spirits market in the United States with a diversified portfolio of products and brands in categories, such as tequila, Irish whiskey, vodka, American whiskey, rum and gin.
 Our tequila brand portfolio, including Jose Cuervo and 1800, among others, is the largest per retail volume in the United States.
-We are the tequila leader in the United States), with a market share of 25.4% per volume in 2020.
-The tequila category still represents a relatively small category in the United States, only with 9.3% of the total spirits industry per volume according to IWSR in 2020.
-Notwithstanding, we think that tequila has a good growth potential with expected growth rates exceeding the average of the rest of the spirits.
+We are the tequila leader in the United States, with a market share of 22.9% per volume in 2021.
+The tequila category in the United States represents 10.4% of the total spirits industry per volume according to IWSR in 2021.
+We think that tequila has a good growth potential with expected growth rates exceeding the average of the rest of the spirits.

-In the United States, the Company has its own distribution company, which is the ninth largest spirits distributor per retail sales and the tenth largest distributor of spirits in terms of retail volume and value.
+In the United States, the Company has its own distribution company, which is the tenth largest spirits distributor per retail sales and the tenth largest distributor of spirits in terms of retail volume.

-According to IWSR figures, the consumption of spirits in Mexico reached 32 million 9-liter cases and approximately US\$2,985 million of sales in 2020.
-Tequila is the greatest individual category of spirits, approximately representing 24.1% of the volume and 39.9% of the retail sales in 2020; excluding sugar cane in liquors, whiskey is the second most representative spirit with 13.6% of the volume and 23.4% of the retail sales.
+According to IWSR figures, the consumption of spirits in Mexico reached 33 million 9-liter cases and approximately US\$3,928 million of sales in 2021.
+Tequila is the greatest individual category of spirits, approximately representing 25.6% of the volume and 42.4% of the retail sales in 2021; excluding sugar cane in liquors, whiskey is the second most representative spirit with 12.8% of the volume and 22.2% of the retail sales.

-The spirits market in Mexico grew at a CAGR of 1.0% between 2015 and 2020 in terms of volume, and 5.0% in terms of retail sales.
+The spirits market in Mexico grew at a CAGR of 1.3% between 2016 and 2021 in terms of volume, and 6.9% in terms of retail sales.
 The key factors driving the sales growth include, increase in available income levels and tend to premium products in different spirits categories, driven, particularly, by young consumers.

-Tequila experimented retail sales growth, between 2015 and 2020, of a CAGR of 9.8%.
+Tequila experimented retail sales growth, between 2016 and 2021, of a CAGR of 12.9%.
 Tequila, the positive performance was, among other factors to the fact that the main producers captured successfully the market share of young consumers, through the refining of premium tequila offer, driven market initiatives and innovation.